dellsystem/wikinotes/readme.md

 *	History model
 *	Escaping backslashes between $$'s on a line and $$$ throughout the entire thing (for mathjax/markdown to work together properly)
 *	Editing feature, also diffing/merging etc
+	*	Possibility of using AJAX to do inline editing? like "quick edit"
+	*	Work on standard editing first, implement this later
 *	Refactor code (it's messy and there's too much repetition)
 *	When adding a new course semester, make an option to set the prof for that semester? or just make it unknown?
 *	Faculty/department templates